 We conduct verification checks on many of the documents you provide.
-This includes contacting institutions directly to confirm whether the documents are genuine.

 If you are aware of instances, or yourself are pressured to submit an application with false and misleading information, we encourage you to report this to the Department of Home Affairs.

 If you have been refused as you did not meet the eligibility requirements, you cannot request a review of your application.

 If you believe that we made an administrative error in refusing your nomination application, you can submit a request for us to review the application.

 We do not provide renomination if you do not submit your visa application to the Commonwealth Government within 90 days.

 If you do not submit your visa application, you must apply again for nomination.